sonertari/UTMFW/README.md

 UTMFW is a UTM firewall running on OpenBSD.
 UTMFW is expected to be used on production systems.
 The UTMFW project provides a Web User Interface (WUI) for monitoring and configuration.
 You can also use the Android application [A4PFFW](https://github.com/sonertari/A4PFFW), which can display the notifications sent from UTMFW, and the Windows application [W4PFFW](https://github.com/sonertari/W4PFFW) for monitoring.

 UTMFW is an updated version of ComixWall.
 However, there are a few major changes, such as [SSLproxy](https://github.com/sonertari/SSLproxy), Snort Inline IPS, [PFRE](https://github.com/sonertari/PFRE), E2Guardian, many fixes and improvements to the system and the WUI, Firebase push notifications, and network user authentication.
-Also note that UTMFW 7.0.1 comes with OpenBSD 7.0-stable including all updates until November 13th, 2021.
+Also note that UTMFW 7.1 comes with OpenBSD 7.1-stable including all updates until April 24th, 2022.

 UTMFW supports the deep SSL inspection of HTTP, POP3, and SMTP protocols.
 SSL/TLS encrypted traffic is decrypted by [SSLproxy](https://github.com/sonertari/SSLproxy) and fed into the UTM services: Web Filter, POP3 Proxy, SMTP Proxy, and Inline IPS (and indirectly into Virus Scanner and Spam Filter through those UTM software).
 These UTM software have been modified to support the mode of operation required by SSLproxy.